S.R.: Monaco Swan One Design - day 3 - 2019 Second Edition

 The day in the Principato has started with a friendly small tournament of calcio balilla (n.d.t.: table soccer) and ripetizioni di step-climbing to watch the wind conditions in front to the new Marina working zone.

-Campionato Calcio Balilla copyright © photo Alexander Panzeri
+YCM: Campionato Calcio Balilla. copyright © photo Alexander Panzeri |

-the building site of the new Marinacopyright © photo Alexander Panzeri
+The building site of the new Marina. copyright © photo Alexander Panzeri |

 Yes the hope was small and for me time was running fast… at the end the R.C: has found some wind and around 11:15UTC, the first regatta has started.
 Today the light wind is from SW, so the field is the other side.